bitburner-official/bitburner-src/src/Documentation/doc/en/help/beginner_faq.md

 This page is dedicated for questions often asked by beginners as they explore the game.

-The following are advice, not a bible, as this is a single-player game, so you are your own boss.
+The following are advice, as this is a single-player game.
+However you are free to experiment to see what works best for you.

 #### How do I create directories/folders?